-Cross Sectional Studies provide a snapshot of the frequency of a disease or other health related characteristics in a population at a given point in time.
+Back Clinic Cross-Sectional Studies.
+These studies provide a snapshot of the frequency of a disease or other health-related characteristics in a population at a given point in time.
 This methodology can be used to assess the burden of disease or health needs of a population, for example, and is therefore particularly useful in informing the planning and allocation of health resources.

-In a cross-sectional study, data is collected on the whole study population at a single point in time to examine the relationship between disease (or other health related state) along with other variables.
+In a cross-sectional study, data is collected on the whole study population at a single point in time to examine the relationship between disease (or other health-related states) along with other variables.

 1. Cross-sectional studies measure the exposure and the outcome at the same time.

 2. Cross-sectional studies estimate the prevalence of a disease or condition.

 3. Cross-sectional studies cannot establish a temporal relationship between the exposure and the outcome.